ozguryazilimas/wp-postane/google-analytics-dashboard-for-wp/readme.txt

 === Google Analytics Dashboard for WP ===
 Contributors: deconf
 Donate link: https://deconf.com/donate/
-Tags: google,analytics,google analytics,dashboard,analytics dashboard,google analytics dashboard,google analytics widget,tracking,realtime,wpmu,multisite
+Tags: google,analytics,google analytics,dashboard,analytics dashboard,google analytics dashboard,google analytics widget,tracking,realtime,wpmu,multisite,gadwp
 Requires at least: 3.5
 Tested up to: 4.2.2
-Stable tag: 4.7.5
+Stable tag: 4.8
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Displays Google Analytics reports and real-time statistics in your WordPress Dashboard.
 Inserts the latest tracking code in every page of your site.

 == Description ==
-Using a widget, [Google Analytics Dashboard](https://deconf.com/google-analytics-dashboard-wordpress/) displays detailed analytics data and reports about: number of sessions, number of visitors (users), page views, bounce rates, organic searches, pages per visit directly on your WordPress Dashboard.
+Using a widget, [Google Analytics Dashboard for WP](https://deconf.com/google-analytics-dashboard-wordpress/) displays detailed analytics data and reports about: number of sessions, number of visitors (users), page views, bounce rates, organic searches, pages per visit directly on your WordPress Dashboard.

 In addition, in-depth Page reports and in-depth Post reports allow further segmentation of your analytics data, providing performance details for each post or page from your website.

 This plugin also inserts the latest version of the Google Analytics tracking code in every page of your site.
 The tracking code is fully customizable through options and hooks.

-> <strong>Google Analytics Dashboard on GitHub</strong><br>
+> <strong>Google Analytics Dashboard for WP on GitHub</strong><br>
-> You can submit pull requests, feature requests or bugs on [Google Analytics Dashboard](https://github.com/deconf/Google-Analytics-Dashboard-for-WP) repository.
+> You can submit pull requests, feature requests or bugs on [Google Analytics Dashboard for WP](https://github.com/deconf/Google-Analytics-Dashboard-for-WP) repository.

 = Google Analytics Real-Time =